Beyond Our Ken

 A megacity and metaphysics, ultraviolence and superhumans; all very memorable, but the most indelible impression made by Ghost in the Shell (1995) is of its restraint.
 It may seem unearned praise for a film that often delivers its message by having the characters discuss matters of existential inquiry at length, but the film is lean in many other ways precisely to allow the possibility of these dialogues.
 At 82 minutes total running time, Ghost in the Shell is certainly not bloated.
 It is a film of big ideas that it runs at head first, not giving a damn if we think it pretentious.
 It is an exceptional film for its surety of purpose, for how sparingly it doles out the action and spectacle usually associated with its genre, and for the coolly distant tone it maintains even when the action is on screen.

 There are no heroes nor unequivocal villains in the film’s world, only opposing groups of extraordinarily competent people directed by shady intra-governmental power brokers.
-The operatives of Section 9 act on orders without complaint about the moral fluidity of their superiors or the corruption of the system.
-The film’s basic worldview is cynical and somewhat realist, leaning into the realpolitik and not shy about visualizing the wetwork.
-But the film is also much more.
-Beginning as a cybercrime action/drama, Ghost in the Shell soon launches into a loftier realm, exploring ideas that cannot be dramatised easily in a visual medium and grappling with the tricky representational problem transhumanism poses for cinema and its obsession with the face as the locus of individuality.
-In the final act, director Mamoru Oshii employs some interesting tactics for challenging this facial obsession, but first he must address another problematic aspect of representation that he has inherited from his source material.
+The film at first appears content to cast a cynical eye upon the corporate machinations, realpolitik, and gruesome wetwork of its near-future megacity.
+But what begins as a procedural cybercrime action/drama soon launches into a far loftier realm.
+It explores ideas that cannot be dramatised easily in a visual medium and grapples with the tricky representational problem that transhumanism poses for cinema and its obsession with the face as the locus of individuality.
+In Ghost in the Shell’s final act, director Mamoru Oshii employs some interesting tactics for challenging this facial obsession, but before that he must address another problematic aspect of representation that he has inherited from his source material.

 The Ghost in the Shell [1] is originally a manga created by Masamune Shirow.
 An ensemble cast of characters is headed by the female cyborg Motoko Kusanagi, whom her creator pens with an ogling male gaze.
 She is treated alternately as a decorative object and as a masturbatory fantasy, typical of female characters in seinen manga primarily marketed to adolescent males.
 In contrast, Oshii’s film adaptation transforms Motoko from sexed-up poppet to serious-minded protagonist.
 Notably we do not see her smile, joke, or laugh.
 She is sombre, her beauty chiselled, her gaze eerie.
 She seems indifferent to her colleague Batou’s gauche affection and though her naked body is depicted repeatedly, she is clearly coded as unobtainable – feminine but not necessarily female, and in any case not existing to pander to male needs and desires.